-For all conditions affecting rabbit health and welfare, early recognition and prompt care or treatment or euthanasia are essential to minimize animal pain and distress (6).
-As prey animals, rabbits have evolved to mask signs of sickness, weakness, and pain (6).
-This can make assessment of their well-being difficult, and illness may not be apparent until disease is in its final stages (6).
+For all conditions affecting rabbit health and welfare, early recognition and prompt treatment or euthanasia are essential to minimize animal pain and distress (4).
+As prey animals, rabbits have evolved to mask signs of sickness, weakness, and pain (4).
+This can make assessment of their well-being difficult, and illness may not be apparent until disease is in its final stages (4).

-Rabbits affected with conditions from which they are likely to recover may benefit from being segregated so they can recuperate with easier access to feed, water, and a comfortable resting area.
+Rabbits affected with conditions from which they are likely to recover may benefit from being segregated in an area where they can recuperate with easy access to feed and water and a comfortable resting area.

-Technical advisors may be available through the provincial government or a university to provide important supports to producers dealing with a disease outbreak.
+Technical advisors may be available through the provincial government to provide important supports to producers dealing with a disease outbreak.
 Consulting these advisors can facilitate timely access to laboratories (for testing or diagnostics).

-Farm personnel must be familiar with normal rabbit behaviour and must be able to identify signs of illness, injury, and adverse stress.
+Farm personnel must be familiar with normal rabbit behaviour and able to identify signs of illness, injury, and adverse stress.

-Sick or injured rabbits and rabbits that exhibit obvious signs of pain or distress must be promptly treated or euthanized.
+Sick or injured rabbits and rabbits that exhibit obvious signs of pain must be promptly treated or euthanized by competent personnel.